-Journey past the eternal burning pits of the Karakorum desert, across the Caspian sea, deep within the Libyan countryside there lies the Lake Silene which is shadowed by a nameless mountain.
+Sneak past the eternal burning pits of the Karakorum desert, sail across the Caspian sea, trek deep within the Libyan countryside – and there lies Lake Silene which is shadowed by a nameless mountain.
 On a high ridge of this mountain is the entrance to the largest subterranean cave network ever discovered.
-Coincidentally the cave is also where the first fossilised Archaeopteryx was found, considered the first evolved bird, a hybrid with both reptile and bird characteristics.
+Coincidentally, the cave is also where the first fossilised Archaeopteryx was found, considered the first evolved bird, a hybrid with both reptile and bird characteristics.
 The British discovers felt satisfied with their fantastic find, which would be a key piece of evidence in proving the theory of evolution, and decided they would head home the following day.
-However one of their party lingered in the cave overnight before leaving.
-Trained as linguist she was an expert in the local language that had been spoken by the medieval populous.
-Though she was fascinated with the archaeopteryx it disappointed her that no human remains or artefacts had been found, but now she found a new fascination.
-She lingered in the cave simply to listen.
+However one of their party lingered in the cave overnight before they left.

 In the cavernous depths, echoes ring out with such strength, clarity, and persistence that you can hear everything around you for miles away.
 This gave a peculiar experience that when the extinguished your lantern that the entire eighty square mile cave system to compress into one single point in space.
-The cave network effectively became an extension of the ear canal.
+The cave network effectively became an extension of the ear canal, though an imperfect one.
+Strange inhuman noises were heard by many, but this did not deter Doris, even as many of her colleagues questioned her attraction to the caves.
+She had become used to the rude questions of authoritative men since leaving London, from her friends and family, uncles and bosses.
+At times of self-doubt she heard their condescending tones whistling through yellow teeth.

-The linguist decided to venture further down into the cave, which twisted back and forth as it continued downward.
+With newfound bravery she decided to venture further down into the cave, than had been explored.
 The entire cave’ structure look remarkably like an inverted tree that forked in different directions.
 It came to no surprise to the linguist, as she studied her map, that a prehistoric bird had been found perched on this creviced stone tree.
-She was particularly interested in exploring a branch that had only briefing been looked over by the archaeologists.
 It was here that she had heard, if only for a brief moment, a whisper that sounded almost like an alien language.
-And now she searched for it in the same chamber that it had first sighed in her ear.
-Waiting for something to happen, the linguist reflected that she would have felt that days had passed if she hadn’t had a timepiece.
-Frustrated and increasingly becoming hopeless she leant absently minded against a stalagmite.
-Although the formation looks solid it was hollow within.
+Waiting for something to happen, Doris reflected that she would have felt that days had passed if she hadn’t had a timepiece.
+Frustrated and increasingly becoming hopeless she lent absently minded against a stalagmite.
+Although the formation looks solid – it was hollow within.
 The tip collapsed under her weight causing the linguist to slip and fall.

 Streams of words poured out but they were said so rapidly spoken that she couldn’t decipher a word.
 Steadily the pressure of the untapped chamber let off and recognisable sounds could be deciphered.
-A clanging of metal on metal, the shouts and yaps of fighting men, and the squeals of women, the crackling of a fire, moans of agony and ecstasy mixed in an intoxicating cacophony that came to a stop with an inhuman screech.
+A clanging of metal on metal, the shouts and yaps of fighting men, the cut short screams of women, the crackling of fire, moans of agony and ecstasy mixed in an intoxicating cacophony that came to a stop with an inhuman screech.
 And then finally after a moment of silence, as the linguist’s pen shivered in anticipation in her shaking hand, a voice spoke.
-She recognised the dialect, just barely.
-It was rasping, unnatural, and simultaneously held the sincerity of an old man’s final words and an infant’s first.
+She recognised the dialect – just barely.
+The voice was rasping, unnatural in that it was neither female or male, and simultaneously held the sincerity of an old man’s final words and an infant’s first.

 And she wrote down all that she heard.